Read Christie 2023

 'Anyone who has never really loved has never really lived...'

-What I loved about the jealousy theme is that it shows how important it is for readers to not take the facts at face value.
-Jealousy can manifest itself in a variety of different forms; its presence may appear entirely obvious to very subtle.
+What I loved about the jealousy theme is that it shows readers how important it is not to take the facts at face value.
+Jealousy can manifest itself in various forms; its presence may appear obvious to very subtle.
 I think Sad Cypress is such a lovely, cosy mystery.
 There will be a moment in Part III where the penny will drop for most readers, and they'll be kicking themselves as to how they could have missed the obvious signs.

 Synopsis